navajomp/howtoclimber/4_model_compilation.md

 make install climber-clim
 ```

-Successfule compilations will end with the message `climber.x is ready.`!\
+Successful compilations will end with the message `climber.x is ready.`!